 Jamu Juice Recipe

-Jumu Juice – a healing anti-inflammatory Indonesian drink made with fresh turmeric and ginger, honey and a squeeze of citrus.
+Jumu Juice – a healing anti-inflammatory Indonesian drink made with fresh turmeric and ginger, honey ( or maple) and a squeeze of citrus.
 Soothing and healing to the body.
 Drink this cold or warm like tea.

 - Prep Time: 15 mins